BarisBeytur/barisbeytur/README.md

 I am a highly motivated, disciplined and responsible person who likes to research, learn and share new things.
 I always trying to learn new technologies about software development.

-I have worked on web technologies mostly like `ASP.NET MVC` on back-end and `HTML, CSS, JavaScript` on front-end.
-I'm still learning `ReactJS`.
+I have worked on web technologies mostly like `.NET` technologies on back-end and `HTML, CSS, JavaScript, Bootstrap` on front-end.
-                 I started my targeted Computer Engineering department in 2020.
+                 I started  Computer Engineering department in 2020.
 I always disciplined and tried to be a responsible person.
 In line with this principle, I always do well at my school.
                  Besides making an academic career, I aimed to constantly improve myself.
 School's software related clubs such as GDSC, GDG
                  I joined.
 In addition to this, I thought that I would not be able to learn the technical parts of the job sufficiently at school.